Schrominger/treeOps/README.md

 Try to be general !

+---
-**See docs.md. for describtions, utils.py and alphabet.py for partial codes.**
+*See docs.md. for descriptions, utils.py and alphabet.py for partial codes.*